Skip to main content

 Generator Safety: Portable vs. Standby

-• Requirement: Must run outside, at least 20 feet from windows/doors to prevent carbon monoxide poisoning.
-Requires a manual transfer switch for safe home connection.
+• Safety: Must be operated at least 20 feet from windows and doors.
+Requires a manual transfer switch for a safe electrical connection to the property.

 What To Do After The Storm